 By Greg Van Alstyne with input from the sLab community.

-Social labs arguably represent a paradigm shift in the structure, organization and program direction of allied social change movements world-wide.
-In recent years, scholars and reflective practitioners with interests in social innovation have been mapping and chronicalling the birth and rise of social labs as a form, together with optimistic evidence of impact, new ways of working, and challenging new questions.
+The rise of 'social labs' arguably represent a major signal in the structure, organization and programmatic orientiation of allied social change labour and capital, world-wide.
+In recent years, scholars and reflective practitioners with interests in social innovation have been mapping and chronicalling the birth and rise of the social labs form, together with promising evidence of impact, new ways of working, and challenging new questions.

 Since its inception, sLab has organized upwards of thirty contract and grant-funded projects, directed by a dozen senior researchers, employing more than sixty research assistants, most of them drawn from the internationally recognized Masters of Design in Strategic Foresight & Innovation program at OCAD University, Canada's largest and oldest school of art, design and media (formerly Ontario College of Art & Design).
 Organizationally, sLab is faculty-led research center operating in affiliation with OCAD U. sLab is headed by Greg Van Alstyne (director) and Dr. Peter H. Jones (director of research).